-Regarding the sentence: “that the spirit of devotion not grow cold in the friars but burn continuously and ever more intensely on the altar of their heart” a recent commentary on the 1536 Constitutions identified here the influence of Saint Bonaventure and his accommodation of Leviticus 6:12-16 in his authenticated minor spiritual works De perfection vitae ad sorores and De sex aliis seraphim.
+The statement: “that the spirit of devotion not grow cold in the friars but burn continuously and ever more intensely on the altar of their heart” reflects the influence of Saint Bonaventure and his accommodation of Leviticus 6:12-16 in his authenticated minor spiritual works De perfection vitae ad sorores and De sex aliis seraphim.

 The Opuscula Mystica of Bonaventure were published separately in a small volume.
 Curiosity ignited by the passage urged a reading of Bonaventure’s work.
 Unaware of the existence of De perfectione vitae ad sorores in English, I decided to translate it in October 2012.
 An online French translation served as a useful comparison reference.

 When the translation was completed, two previous English translations came to my attention.
 Again, I compared my translation with those.
 While there is essential agreement among the translations, there are some passages where I offer an alternative meaning.
 Some differences are indicated in the footnotes.
 The other translations are polished and elegant, whereas mine tends to be bland and pedestrian, rendered clunky under the influence of immersion in the Latinate constructions.
 Despite these limitations, and others not mentioned, I offer this as a translation freely accessible in the public domain.